22003264/Ex-06-Book-Cover-Design/README.md

-# Places Around Me
+Ex-06-Book-Cover-Design
-# Aim:
+AIM:

-To develop a website to display details about the places around my house.
+To develop a website to display the cover page design of a book

-# Design steps
+Design Steps:

 Step 1:

 Create a new Django project and app.